AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 * You have access to an account provisioned with Adobe Experience Platform and Adobe Experience Platform Launch.
 * You are a System Administrator of that account or can have one complete several tasks in the [Configure Permissions](configure-permissions.md) lesson.

+## Using this tutorial

+In each lesson, I call out the primary audience, either Data Architects or Data Engineers.
+Since this is an introductory level tutorial, you should easily be able to complete the tasks for both roles.
+Of course, if you want to, you could also tag team the tutorial with a colleague in the other role.
+If you get stuck, try re-reading the instructions first, and then use the "Log an Issue" link on the top right of each page to contact me.

 ## Technical notes

 ### Sandbox environments